labdevgen/3Dpredictor/README.md

 python example_generate_data_K562_test.py 18 contacts.gz
 ```

-It will be a lot of technickal info in the output.
+It will be a lot of technical info in the output.
 Pay attention to names of the generated files, e.g.:

 ```python
 DataGenerator: Writing data to file output/K562/chr1_chr3_chr5_chr7_chr9training.RandOncontacts.gz.False.11.1500000.50001.1.1.cont_with_CTCF666406.25000